 \begin{enumerate} \item We give the first formal definition for succinct proof of proof-of-stake (PoPoS) protocols. \item We put forth a solution to the long-standing problem of efficient PoS bootstrapping.
-Our solution is exponentially better than previous work. \item We implement a highly performant \optclient and a complete superlight client for mainnet PoS Ethereum.
-Our superlight client is the first succinct node for PoS Ethereum.
-We measure and contrast the performance of our clients against the currently proposed design for PoS Ethereum. \item We show our construction is secure for PoS Ethereum and other PoS blockchains. \end{enumerate}
+Our solution is exponentially better than previous work. \item We report on our implementation of a fully functional and highly performant superlight client for mainnet Ethereum.
+It is the first such construction for Ethereum.
+We measure and contrast the performance of our client against the currently proposed design for Ethereum. \item We theoretically show our construction is secure for Ethereum and other PoS blockchains. \end{enumerate}

-\myparagraph{Overview of the \optclient and superlight client constructions.} PoS protocols typically proceed in \emph{epochs} during which the validator set is fixed.
-In each epoch, a subset of validators is elected by the protocol as the epoch \emph{committee}.
-The security of the protocol assumes that the majority~\cite{snowwhite,ouroboros,praos,genesis} or super-majority~\cite{casper,pbft,tendermint-paper,hotstuff} of the committee members are honest.

-In this paper, we put forth a protocol through which a bootstrapping light client can synchronize in logarithmic time and communication.
-We build our protocol ground up, starting with a linear light client.